workhouse-advertising/checkout-plugins-magento2/README.md

 ## Enable payment method

-> Before proceeding with next steps, make sure that you have credentials to use Lmerchant Checkout.
+> Before proceeding with next steps, make sure that you have credentials to use Latitude Checkout.

-1. Navigate to Magento Admin > Stores > Configuration > Sales > Payment Methods> Lmerchant
+1. Navigate to Magento Admin > Stores > Configuration > Sales > Payment Methods> Latitude

 1. Enter the Merchant ID and Secret Key